seedcode/seedcode-starter/README.md

 Once you have your ssh key set up for Kiln add the repo to SourceTree and pull the project.

+Click "New Repository"

+Then "Clone from URL"

+Paste in the repo URL and choose a folder on your computer to clone the repo to

+Then click "Clone"

 **Vagrant plugins:**
 ```shell
 vagrant plugin install vagrant-hostsupdater